Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 The above reasoning also explains why adaptive protocols can potentially saturate \eqref{eq:ultimate_main}.
-By updating the prior $p(\theta)$ to the posterior $p(\theta | {\bf x}_{j-1})$ in each step of the process ($j=1,...,m$), the posterior can stay inside the optimal region for sufficiently large $m$, thus enabling super-linear thermometry precision.
-Furthermore, as a result of sharpening the prior knowledge, we are getting closer to a local thermometry scenario~\cite{Mathias_accompany}.
-This suggests using optimal probes for local thermometry as an \textit{ansatz} for the Bayesian thermometry with adaptive strategies.
-The optimal thermometer in the local scenario is an effective two-level system with $d^n-1$-fold degeneracy in the excited state, with an energy gap that depends both on $n$ and the temperature~\cite{correa2015individual}.
-For large $n$ its heat capacity reads $C_D\approx (n^2/4)\log^2d$, as already mentioned~\cite{Marcin2018}.
-Inspired by this, at the $k$th round we restrict to the class of Hamiltonians $H_n^{(k)}$ with the aforementioned two-level structure, and tune the energy gap such that the EMSLE~\eqref{mle} is minimised.
-As we shall see in the example below, we are able to achieve a quadratic scaling with $n$ and saturate~\eqref{eq:ultimate_main} through this strategy [Result~(iii)].
+By updating the prior $p(\theta)$ to the posterior $p(\theta | {\bf x}_{k-1})$ in each step of the process ($k=1,...,m$), it can stay inside the optimal region for sufficiently large $m$, thus enabling super-linear precision.
+This also suggests using optimal probes for local thermometry as an \textit{ansatz} for the Bayesian thermometry with adaptive strategies.
+The optimal thermometer in the local scenario is an effective two-level system with $d^n-1$-fold degeneracy in the excited state~\cite{correa2015individual}.
+Although this Hamiltonian is useful to obtain fundamental bounds~\cite{correa2015individual} it involves $n$-body interactions and is hence highly complex for $n\gg 1$.
+Nonetheless, it can be well approximated through two-body interactions by the method developed in~\cite{chancellor2016direct} and, furthermore, it can be effectively realised with a few-fermionic mixture confined in a one-dimensional harmonic trap~\cite{Marcin2018}.
+Motivated by this progress, at the $k$th round we restrict to the class of Hamiltonians $H_n^{(k)}$ with the aforementioned two-level structure, and tune the energy gap to minimise the \text{ {EMSLE}}~\eqref{mle}.
+As we show in the example below, we can achieve a quadratic scaling with $n$ and saturate~\eqref{eq:ultimate_main} using this strategy [Result~(iii)].

 {\it Case study.---}The results presented here are valid for a broad class of priors, but in what follows we stick to a specific choice in order to illustrate their usage.
 In any relevant application of thermometry, the temperature is known a priori to lie within a certain range, i.e., $\theta_{\min}\leqslant \theta_{0} \leqslant \theta_{\max}$.
 We use a family of probability distributions that are suitable in this case and were proposed in~\cite{Yan2018}: